 You need to have systems in place to capture information—if they buy online, you likely have their address and email address.
 For in-store customers, find a way to collect that information during the sales process.
 You can do this by creating a loyalty program where they receive deals via email, contests and so on.
 This will help you build a strong list that can be used to profile new prospects.

 You will likely find some of your information is incomplete—like you don’t have their full name or what city they live in.
 Your data broker can help fill in those blanks.
 They will take your list and append it against industry databases to gather the missing information you need.
+As a small business, your mailing list may not be very large but it can be very powerful.

 Once you have a good internal list, you can apply your findings towards building a list with similar criteria for renting or purchasing.
 These lists are a great way to reach new prospects.
 In addition to the house list you have just built, there are essentially four types of mailing lists: